3

 “Is it okay if I call you that?”

+Just then, the tip of Diode’s nose gently warmed.
+She quickly turned around to face forward in the cockpit.
 “If you want to call me that, then fine.
-It’s just a name, after all.”
+It’s just a name, after all,” she sharply told Terra.

 “Okay!
 Die-san.”

-Attached to him was a nametag with ‘Bonus’ written on it.
-His eyelids were somewhat swollen and his back was hunched.
-He looked at Diode’s face and then asked.
+He wore a nametag with with ‘Bonus’ written on it.
+His eyelids were a bit swollen, and his back was hunched.
+He looked at Diode’s face and asked, “Whose decompa are you?”

 “Twister?
 Where is he?
 Wait, this pillar boat belongs to the Intercontinentals.
 Where’s Terra-chan?”

 “Ah, I’m here.
 Good evening, Bonus-san.”
+Terra raised a hand in the rear pit.

+In the front pit, Diode repeated herself.
 “So, as I said, I’m the twister and Terra-san is the decompa.”

-“Umm, have I?
-Maybe I didn’t take those?”
+“Umm, did I?
+Maybe I didn’t take them?”

-“You did take them, you just forgot, didn't you.
+“You did take them, you just forgot, didn't you?
 Alright, you’d better listen up.”

 Still frowning, the lecture from the officer went something like this:

-“I already knew that’s how it should work though...”
+“I already knew that’s how it works...”

 “You really didn't have to say that.”
 Terra scowled and Diode cut into the conversation.